Nancy-Gay Rotstein: Biography

 She was appointed by the Canadian government in 1985 to the board of directors of the Canada Council for the Arts, and reappointed in 1988 for a second term.

-During the period of the Free Trade Agreement negotiations between Canada and the United States, she advocated that Canadian ownership of its own publishing industry was essential for the preservation and protection of Canadian cultural identity.The Canada Council News Release/Communique, Ottawa, December 12, 1985 with full address by Nancy-Gay Rotstein to the Canada Council attached.
+During the period of the Free Trade Agreement negotiations between Canada and the United States, she advocated that Canadian ownership of its own publishing industry was essential for the preservation and protection of Canadian cultural identity.
 A proponent of funding for regional arts organizations, she also urged the development of programs to provide access to major cultural events to less populated areas.
 Her fellow directors elected her as their representative to the National Library Advisory Board in 1986, on which she served five years.
 She is a founding Member of the Public Lending Right Commission of Canada, the government agency which oversees payment of royalties to writers for the use of their books in libraries.

 She was appointed in 1993 to the six-member board of Telefilm Canada, on which she served for five years.

 She is married to Maxwell Rotstein, and has three children.